-Ever since laws started loosening up on American travel to Cuba, I have been salivating over the idea of visiting this forbidden country.
-I honestly didn’t know what to expect from Cuba besides what I’ve seen in American movies about dreamy Havana nights, super strong coffee (yum!), cubano sandwiches, salsa dancing, and a country that seems to still be living in the 1960’s.
-But all of that sounded extremely inviting, and I couldn’t wait to see this hidden gem for myself.
+Ever since American travel to Cuba has been possible again, I have been salivating over the idea of visiting this forbidden country.
+I honestly didn’t know what to expect besides what I’ve seen in American movies.
+You know, dreamy Havana nights, super strong coffee (yum!), cubano sandwiches, salsa dancing, and a country that seems to still be living in the 1960’s.
+But it all sounded extremely inviting, and I couldn’t wait to see this hidden gem for myself!

-The sounds of la rumba seem to just reverberate off the streets.
-I found it hard to resist the urge to throw my ambitions to the wind and just dance my way along the cobblestones with a mojito in hand.
+I love the sounds in the streets!
+La rumba music just seems to reverberate around the city.
+I found it hard to resist the urge to throw my ambitions to the wind and just dance my way through the streets with a mojito in hand.

 Crowded, dirty, (sometimes smelly!) but always enchanting, Havana did not disappoint.
 I could have stayed a lot longer just getting lost in the streets. ?

 Going to Cuba?
 Check out these popular posts: